Canada: Trudeau's Liberals projected to win snap election | DW | 21.09.2021

 Data from Elections Canada showed the Liberals leading in 156 electoral districts, and the Conservatives leading in 121 districts, with over 96% of ballots counted.

-While a minority government may not have been what he was looking for, Trudeau said in an address to his party: "You are sending us back to work with a clear mandate," adding, "what we’ve seen tonight is that millions of Canadians have chosen a progressive plan."
+While a minority government may not have been what he was looking for, Trudeau said in an address to his party: "You are sending us back to work with a clear mandate to get Canada through this pandemic, and to the brighter days ahead," adding, "what we’ve seen tonight is that millions of Canadians have chosen a progressive plan."

 An upbeat O'Toole said the vote and talk of more voting was dividing Canadians.
 "Tonight Canadians did not give Mr Trudeau the majority mandate he wanted.
 In fact Canadians sent him back with another minority at the cost of $600-million and deeper divisions in our great country."